TeamSatchel/smhw-event-calendar/README.md

 # Events Calendar

 Team Satchel's recruitment coding task.
+The task is about:
+* displaying a calendar view with current day highlighted
+* displaying events in the calendar as continuous blocks spanning multiple days
+* having the ability to add new event, which would be instantly displayed on the page (no reload)

 ## Installation